 With 33 distinct departments each encompassing additional bureaus and divisions, departmental collaboration and communication is of the highest importance to the City of Chicago.
 In the legacy system, departments were siloed and rarely worked together to resolve resident service requests.
 Even when a request would transfer from department to department, the legacy system did not fully support the transfer of information often necessary to properly carry out the work.

 Prior to CHI311, there was no distinction between a service request and a work order.
 Our team worked with DoIT, 311, and city departments to separate service requests (cases) and work orders (departmental work).
-In the new system, when a resident makes a request, both a service request and a work order are created.
+In the new system when a resident makes a request, both a service request and a work order are created.
 With this new approach, all department work is handled through work orders which all roll-up under the resident’s service request.
 This allows departments to carry-out their work but to create multiple work orders under the same service request and communicate easily across work orders.
-This provides residents with a full view of the work required to complete their request and keeps them in a constant flow of communication with the City.
-Most importantly, our team consolidated the activities departments use to describe their work and updated the language to terms that residents would understand.
+This provides residents with a full-view of the work required to complete their request and keeps them in a constant flow of communication with the City.
+Most importantly, our team consolidated the activities departments use to describe their work and updated the language to terms residents would understand.

 Our team worked with stakeholders from each city department to ensure the flow of data and information between their system data and the new CHI311 was seamless.
-In the process we standardized workflows, identified unique integration points, and assisted in making edits to both systems when necessary.
+In the process we standardized work flows, identified unique integration points, and assisted in making edits to both systems when necessary.

 Since all data within Salesforce is reportable, our team further improved the department experience by creating unique dashboards that provide key performance metrics upon login that are customizable by department or individual user such as number of work orders completed/open, resource performance, cases by source, and more.

 Recognizing duplicates prevents re-work by departments while also allowing departments to detect when a specific area in the city is experiencing a high-priority issue.
 Additionally, before presenting the intake form to users on the community portal and mobile app users are provided with the number of times that same request has been submitted by other users.
-This gives users the option to continue with their request or to simply follow the existing request that is already in-the-works with the city, providing them with more system insight than ever before.
+This gives users to option to continue with their request or to simply follow the existing request already in-the-works with the city, providing them with more system insight than ever before.

 While the old system was cumbersome for the City, it left much to be desired from the resident’s perspective as well.
 Through focus groups, online forums, and discussions with the City of Chicago it was apparent that residents wanted to see the service requests submitted in their neighborhood and the speed at which the city completed them.
 Similarly, the city wanted a feature that would show residents how they approached requests with equality.

-The new “Explore” feature on the community portal and mobile app allows any resident to keep tabs on any neighborhood in Chicago to see which requests are submitted there, how many have been submitted, and how many are completed over a set period of time.
-Our solution not only improves transparency across all neighborhoods but allows residents to gain a full view of where the City sends its field workers to monitor and guarantee the equitable distribution of public services.
+The new “Explore” feature on the community portal and mobile app allows any resident to keep tabs on any neighborhood in Chicago to see which requests are made there, how many have been submitted, and how many are completed over a set period of time.
+Our solution not only improves transparency across all neighborhoods, but allows residents to gain a full view of where the City sends its field workers to monitor and guarantee the equitable distribution of public services.